 - $71.43 x 1.20 = $85.71 (generous ā 20% above)

-Start at the generous end if this is your first time using Target CPA.
+Start at the generous end if this is your first time.
 You can always reduce later.
-You cannot easily recover from setting too low.
+Recovering from setting too low is painful ā it means resetting, waiting through another learning phase, and losing weeks of data.

 Step 3: Set Your Daily Budget